tri6odin/otkli.cc_project/nginx/default/README.md

   }
 }
 ```
-You can use the [server blocks of our project](https://github.com/tri6odin/otkli.cc_project/tree/main/nginx/default/blocks), or create a default
+Production configurations can be found here: [server blocks of our project](https://github.com/tri6odin/otkli.cc_project/tree/main/nginx/default/blocks)
-`nano /etc/nginx/sites-available/your_domain` and paste
+Or create a default `nano /etc/nginx/sites-available/your_domain` and paste:
 ```
 server {
         root /var/www/your_domain/html;